 - Finally, if you are not planning on flash any custom ROMs, kernels, or mods, then it’s quite redundant to install TWRP in the first place.

 As you can see, there are several reasons why you would want to use this method.
 Now that you are here, let’s begin with the instructions.

 Related Article: Enable Camera2 API on Xiaomi Mi A2/A2 Lite without Rooting

 Table of Contents

 Make sure that you fulfill all the instructions listed below.

 - Like always, we can’t help but strain enough that you take a complete backup of all your data stored on the phone.
 Although this process will not wipe anything, it is best to safeguard your data in case anything goes unplanned.
 We also have a comprehensive guide on how to backup Android phones completely.

-- You must unlock the bootloader on your Mi A2/A2 Lite.
+- In order to root, you must first unlock the bootloader of your Mi A2/A2 Lite.

 - On Windows: Go to the ‘platform-tools’ folder that you extracted earlier.
 Now, while holding the SHIFT key, right-click on an empty space inside this folder.
 Select ‘Open PowerShell window here’ from the menu.

 - On Linux/macOS: Open the ‘Terminal’ and cd to the location of the ‘platform-tools’ folder.
 Example: